Henties Bay to Kasane Expedition

 Included

-• 6 x Braai/Pot Dinners prepared by LTJ team-leader
+- 8 x Braai/Pot Dinners prepared by LTJ team-leader

-• 5 x Lodge/Guest Farm Dinners
+- 6 x Lodge/Guest Farm Dinners

-• 4 x Lodge Breakfasts
+- 4 x Lodge Breakfasts

-• Sundowner Cruise in Kasane
+- Sundowner Cruise in Kasane

-• All planning and concession permits
+- All planning and concession permit

-• Local guides where needed
+- Local guides where needed

-• Two-way radios for vehicles
+- Two-way radios for vehicles

-• Guide in own vehicle
+- Guide in own vehicle

 Excluded

-• Medical and travel Insurance (compulsory).
+- Medical and travel Insurance (compulsory).

-• Own 4x4 vehicle, this is a self-drive tour, fully equipped for camping.
+- Own 4x4 vehicle, this is a self-drive tour, fully equipped for camping.

-• Fuel
+- Fuel

-• Namibian Park Fees, pay directly at the gate
+- Namibian Park Fees, pay directly at the gate

-• Botswana DWNP Park fees (must be prepaid)
+- Botswana DWNP Park fees (must be prepaid)

-• Cross Border fees
+- Cross Border fees

-• Lunches, snacks and drinks
+- Lunches, snacks and drinks

-• Some breakfasts at the campsites are for your own arrangements
+- Most breakfasts at the campsites are for your own arrangements

-• Cost for any activities or entrance fees not specified
+- Cost for any activities or entrance fees not specified

-• Tips and Gratuities
+- Tips and Gratuities

 Clients need to supply:

 Own camping equipment: Tents, mattresses, sleeping bags/blankets (bedding), chairs and a folding table – small, camping lights/torches as some campsites have no electricity.
+Own solar/gas and freezer.
+Own cutlery and crockery, kitchen appliances like gas cooker and kettle, pan etc. for making breakfast and lunch.

-This tour has 2 nights wild camping.
+This tour has 3 nights wild camping.
 We travel off-the-beaten track and will have no facilities nor electricity or water for these two nights.
 The areas we will travel through or set up camp are without WIFI or reception.
 Make sure you pack everything, and that you can operate independently without electricity points or water.
-Enough drinking water and water to shower or wash needs to be taken with for these two nights.
+Enough drinking water and water to shower or wash needs to be taken with for these three nights.

 2 Large bags of wood to start with per vehicle.